DiegoPomares/bitter/readme.md

 The project has a very simple structure:

-- **`skel/`**: Scaffold, these files are used to launch the application automatically when the board boots and to setup low level board configuration; the contents of this directory are copied as is into the root directory of the board
 - **`config/`**: This directory contains the application configuration in json files; it's copied as-is into the root directory of the board
+- **`skel/`**: Scaffold, these files are used to launch the application automatically when the board boots and to setup low level base board configuration; the contents of this directory are copied as is into the root directory of the board
+- **`lib/`**: Python standard library modules that aren't included by default in MicroPython; the contents of this directory copied into `/lib` in the board with rsync
-- **`src/`**: Application source code, the `make push` command synchronizes this directory under the `/app` in the board
+- **`src/`**: Application source code; the contents of this directory copied into `/app` in the board with rsync
   - **`src/vendor`**: Third party libraries used in this project

 ## Notes

-- Source code files under `src` are cross-compiled using `mpy-cross`, this is important because the board runs out of memory when compiling some of the modules itself, for example [microdot](https://github.com/miguelgrinberg/microdot)
+- Source code files under `src` and `lib` are cross-compiled using `mpy-cross`, this is important because the board runs out of memory when compiling some of the modules itself, for example [microdot](https://github.com/miguelgrinberg/microdot)
 - The `mpy-cross` version has to match the MicroPython firmware version, so the tool has to be compiled from a tag instead of the master branch
 - Tips on how to work around memory [constrains](http://hinch.me.uk/html/reference/constrained.html)
 - Additional [resources](https://github.com/peterhinch/micropython-samples/blob/master/README.md)